devtron-labs/tutorials/content/docs/deploying-charts.md

 `Project` | Project of the app
 `Environment` |Environment of the app to be deployed `Chart Version` | Version of the chart to be used

-The configuration values can be edited in the section given below Chart Version.

 ![Deployment Charts](/depchart4config.JPG "Deployment Charts")